 Field trips must be educational and standards-aligned.
 Students must not be charged to attend a field trip.
 All deadlines established for submitting field trip requests must be followed.
-School administrators must review the field trip request form to ensure the form is; complete, current, and appropriate, prior to signing and submitting to the Chief Academic Officer.
+School administrators must review the field trip request form to ensure the form is; complete, current, and appropriate, prior to signing and submitting to the Assistant Superintendent of Curriculum & Instruction.

 Field trips should be an extension of the curriculum.
 Reward trips should not take place during the instructional day.
+(Please refer to the C & I website for current forms and deadlines.)